 I’ve slept in cheap $50 tents and pricy $500+ tents and had the same level of comfort in each.
 However, there are some cases where your tent will affect how warm or cold you sleep.

 - Windproof level: I have a two-layer tent and it doesn’t let much wind get through.
 One-layer tents tent to let more wind through, which could cause you to get very cold while camping.

 - Tent Size: Small tents will trap some of your body heat, making it warmer in the tent.
 Very large tents take longer to warm up and aren’t as good for cold weather camping.

-- Condensation: If your tent is single-layer, it better have some good ventilation.
+- Condensation: If your tent is single-layer, like one of those crappy pop-up tents (which I do NOT recommend!), it better have some good ventilation.
 Otherwise, condensation will build up inside the tent and drip down on you.
 You’ll wake up in the middle of the night wet and cold!
 The tradeoff is that ventilation will let some of the body heat escape.
 Professional campers vent their tents even during winter camping, so don’t make the mistake of closing all the vent windows!

 The setup above looks good, but it is only suitable for camping in very warm temperatures.

 - The tent is too big to retain body heat.

 - The sleeping bags aren’t mummy and won’t retain heat well.
 They are too big for children.